HEAD TO HEAD WITH KEITH WARREN, DIRECTOR OF CESA

 We have restructured over the past year and introduced twelve committees whose prime task is to maintain contact with and help our nearly 200 members.
 Each committee covers a specific area, such as warewashing, refrigeration and so on.
 This, combined with transparent reporting into the CESA Council and the CESA Board, means that CESA is structurally well resourced to address the needs of the equipment industry – including manufacturers, distributors, resellers, designers or service organisations.
 We are continuing to develop our education services, which are raising professionalism by helping businesses have better trained and resourced staff.

-You received the Award for Outstanding Contribution to the Catering Equipment Industry at this year’s CESA conference (congratulations!), what is your proudest career achievement?
+You received the Award for Outstanding Contribution to the Catering Equipment Industry at the 2018 CESA conference (congratulations!), what is your proudest career achievement?

 Receiving this award, along with many wonderful messages of support from the industry, has been amazing and somewhat overwhelming.
 My proudest achievements?
 Certainly building CESA from fewer than 100 to nearly 200 members, and developing the Association structure, services and events to ensure they are relevant and bring real benefits to the industry.
 I’m very proud of our team here at CESA – it’s set up to deliver on members’ needs and to make sure we are futureproofed to address the future needs of the industry.